canonical/charmed-aether-sd-core/docs/reference/production.md

 A management network is required to be connected to the 1Gb NIC.

 - 1 static IPv4 address configured, with internet access
-- 4 static IPv4 addresses in the same subnet reserved, but unconfigured
+- 4 static IPv4 addresses in the same subnet reserved, but not configured

 ### Core network